Views:7 Author:Site Editor Publish Time: 2020-01-19 Origin:Site

-This article is about the what are amino acids , what are they used for and why are they needed for animal feed, and two major benefits of feeding animals with amino acids are listed.
-Join us to better understand the amino acids for animal feeding.
+This article is about the what are amino acids , what are their uses, why are they needed as animal feed, and list the two main benefits of feeding animals amino acids to add to our understanding of amino acids in animal feed.

 The following knowledge points are listed below: